Church Street station (MBTA): South Coast Rail

 In September 2008, MassDOT released 18 potential station sites for South Coast Rail, including a King's Highway station in New Bedford (at or near the former Acushnet station site).
 A 2009 corridor plan called for the station to be located south of Kings Highway/Tarkiln Hill Road, with the existing strip mall and industrial sites around the station area replaced by mixed-use transit-oriented development.
 On June 11, 2010, the state took ownership of the New Bedford Subdivision and several other CSX lines as part of a sale agreement.
 By 2013, plans called for the station to be on the west side of the tracks at the site, sharing parking with an existing movie theater.

 In 2017, the project was re-evaluated due to cost issues.
+A new proposal released in March 2017 called for early service via Middleborough by 2024, followed by full service via Stoughton by 2029.
 The new proposal called for King's Highway station to be part of the first phase.
 In 2019, the planned site was moved across the tracks due to drainage and land acquisition issues, with the name changed to "North New Bedford" for clarity.
 A footbridge may be later constructed to provide access from the west side of the tracks, as 40% of the expected ridership is from the west.
 In 2020, the planned name was changed to "Church Street".

 A former industrial building at 387 Church Street was demolished in 2020 to make room for the station and its parking lot.
 The MBTA awarded a $403.5-million contract for the Middleborough Secondary and New Bedford Secondary portions of the project, including Church Street station, on August 24, 2020; construction was expected to begin later in 2020 and take 37 months.
-The line is expected to open in late 2023.
+The line was expected to open in late 2023.
 The station was 16% complete by February 2022, with 46% of platform foundations complete.
 The contract was 53% complete by August 2022.
+In the November 2022 election, New Bedford voted to join the MBTA funding district, a prerequisite for service.

+Opening was delayed to mid-2024 in September 2023; at that point, the station was 86% complete and expected to be finished by the end of the year.
+In June 2024, the opening of the project was delayed to May 2025.
+Church Street station was complete by that time.
+Service began on March 24, 2025.
+Church Street station was planned to be served by Southeastern Regional Transit Authority bus service; however, the agency ultimately did not reroute any service to the station.